-We recommend that ONC use direct levers to continue to standardize laboratory results terminology, while working with related agencies of HHS (primarily FDA [analyte machines] and CMS [CLIA]) to correctly code laboratory data to LOINC (or other relevant terminology such as SNOMED-CT for microbiology samples) at the source (analyte where possible, LIMS where not; see, in addition, the transmittal letter of approved recommendations from the ISP Task Force's initial deliberations in 2019: https://www.healthit.gov/sites/default/files/page/2019-12/2019-10-16 ISP TF Final Report signed 508.pdf).
+We recommend that ONC use direct levers to continue to standardize laboratory results terminology, while working with related agencies of HHS (primarily FDA [analyte machines] and CMS [CLIA]) to correctly originate codes at the source (analyte where possible, LIMS where not) for laboratory and similar data to LOINC (see, in addition, the transmittal letter of approved recommendations from the ISP Task Force's initial deliberations in 2019.

-We recommend that ONC, directly and through coordination with CMS, harmonize procedural coding standards to standards meeting the policy goals listed above.
+We recommend that ONC, directly and through coordination with CMS, harmonize procedural coding standards to open and freely available standards that are either international or clearly cross-mapped to international standards and that are optimized for clinical care, research, administrative, and public health data use.
 This could be done by licensing existing coding systems for national use, and cross-mapping to international standards, or could be done by building a roadmap to transition to more open coding systems.